Kevin Sullivan (producer): Career

-Sullivan also produced a companion documentary to Magic Flute Diaries titled Mozart Decoded, which takes a historical look at Mozart's involvement with the Freemasons and his genius as a composer.
+Sullivan produced a companion documentary to Magic Flute Diaries titled Mozart Decoded, which takes a historical look at Mozart's involvement with the Freemasons and his genius as a composer.
+Sullivan productions have reportedly been viewed in more than 140 countries.

-Sullivan productions have been seen in over 140 countries, starring such award-winning actors such as Colleen Dewhurst, Christopher Reeve, Meg Tilly, Eugene Levy, Treat Williams, Michael York, Madeline Kahn, Peter Coyote, Robby Benson, Bruce Greenwood, Maureen Stapleton, Faye Dunaway, Dianne Wiest, Diana Rigg, Kate Nelligan, Ryan Gosling, Zoe Caldwell, Peter Strauss, Rachel Ward, Hume Cronyn, Christopher Lloyd, Sam Waterston and Stockard Channing.

 Sullivan Entertainment's 1999 efforts to transition to a publicly traded company triggered a dispute with Lucy Maud Montgomery's heirs.
 Its prospectus informed potential investors that its shows based on Montgomery's work had been profitable, generating $35.7 million CAD in 1997 alone.
 However Montgomery's heirs had been told two shows based on works Sullivan believed it had acquired dramatic rights to, had failed to turn a profit, so they sued.
-Sullivan counter-sued, for damage to his reputation.
-Sullivan successfully provided evidence that the Heirs of Montgomery had no reversionary copyright claims to the dramatic rights to the original novel they had sold him.
+Sullivan counter-sued, for damage to his reputation, successfully providing evidence that the heirs of Montgomery had no reversionary copyright claims to the dramatic rights to the original novel they had sold him.
 The matter was eventually settled between the parties.
 Sullivan is a licensee of the Anne of Green Gables trademarks.

-Sullivan is currently writing and producing an adaptation of Timothy Findley's Famous Last Words (novel) about the kidnapping of the Duke and Duchess of Windsor in Lisbon in 1936, known as Operation Willi.
-He is also developing a film adaptation of "The Ballad of Blind Tom" based on the book by Deirdre O'Connell about the life of musical prodigy Blind Tom Wiggins.
+Sullivan is currently writing and producing an adaptation of Timothy Findley's Famous Last Words about the plot to kidnap the Duke and Duchess of Windsor in Lisbon in 1936, known as Operation Willi.
+He is also developing a film adaptation of "The Ballad of Blind Tom", based on the book by Deirdre O'Connell about the life of musical prodigy Blind Tom Wiggins.

 Books

-As a writer and art-enthusiast Sullivan is the author of Beyond Green Gables, a behind-the-scenes look at the production design and inspiration for his films.
+As a writer and art-enthusiast, Sullivan is the author of Beyond Green Gables, a behind-the-scenes look at the production design and inspiration for his films.
 Sullivan's Publishing Division, Davenport Press, has released over 50 books.
 These titles are available as hard books and ebooks.
-They include novels Anne of Green Gables ~A New Beginning, a children's book series based on Anne of Green Gables: The Animated Series and an assortment of specialty coffee table books.
+They include novels Anne of Green Gables ~ A New Beginning, a children's book series based on Anne of Green Gables: The Animated Series, and an assortment of specialty coffee table books.